danillobarroscordeiro/house_rocket_project/README.md

 ## Business results

-It was found ... were suggested for buying them.
+It was found approximately 9000 out of nearly 22000 properties on sold that were suggested for buying them.
 The dataframe was sorted in descending order of expected profit margin.
-Considering the 100 greatest expected profits, for instance, company would expect to make around $ X and a minimum profit of $ selling these houses.
+Considering selling houses on summer, if company get the 15 properties with the greatest expected profits margins, for instance, company would expect to make around $ 6,174,935 and a minimum profit of $ 5,241,350 selling these houses.

 ## Next steps